Enalmada/next-link/README.md

 TODO:
+- add css to the top of the list since it is generally the most important
 - send/check a cookie with buildId so we know if resources need to be pushed for this build
 - consider sorting style elements first
+- figure out why sometimes getting "can't add headers to already sent response".
+I think this is just an HMR issue in dev.